 - Don’t keep your development teams separated from your security teams.
 The two should work very closely together.
 Developers can learn a lot from security professionals.

 - Don’t assume that the nature of your software reduces your security requirements in any way.
 For example, even if your web application is not accessible publicly but only to authenticated customers, it should be just as secure as a public one.
 In general, don’t go for any excuses.

 Even the most aware and best-educated developers still make mistakes so simply trusting them to write secure code is not enough.
-You need tools that help them realize their mistakes and correct them.
+You need automatic auditing tools that work in real-time during development to help them realize their mistakes and follow up with suitable mitigation.